Kingdom Coming: Work as a songwriter

 Henry Clay Work arose from a "staunch abolitionist" family.
 His father, Alanson, aided thousands of fugitives attain freedom through the Underground Railroad, on which his house was situated.
 Work spent much of his childhood among the freedmen and gradually learned their dialect and modes of entertainment.
 He actively heard their harrowing recollections of plantation life before absconding the South.
 These left a stirring impression on him; throughout the rest of his days, he remained deeply moved by the plight of African Americans.
 As an adult, Work would crusade for abolitionism by communicating the routine agonies of slave life through music.
 In fact, author Florine Thayer McCray remarks that many of his compositions evoke "the very atmosphere of awakening plantation life" and echo "the cottonpicker's musing hum and the roustabout's refrain."

 George F. Root in 1868, who Work collaborated with throughout the Civil War.

-After the family was forced to migrate away from the railroad, he started laboring a music typesetter, first in his native Connecticut and, from 1855 onward, in Chicago.
+After the family was forced to migrate away from the railroad, he started laboring as a music typesetter, first in his native Connecticut and, from 1855 onward, in Chicago.
 While Work did not mind his trade, his true passion and "everyday thought" was song.
 The American Civil War's outbreak in April 1861 provided these aspirations a suitable breeding ground.
 Music was the definitive propaganda tool to raise morale among troops.
 This called for the enlistment of passionate abolitionists into the songwriting industry.
 Seeking to advance his pastime into a full-time occupation, as well as to contribute to the Union cause, Work hiked up his songwriting efforts.

 A resident Chicagoan, he was drawn to local publishing firm Root & Cady, the "most prolific producers of wartime music."
 Their collaboration proved one of the most fruitful in the war, during which the firm attained nigh unparalleled success.
 Work established himself as one of the Union's national composers whose music "captured the spirit and struggle of the Civil War."
 His catalog of 27 patriotic songs issued from 1861 to 1865 includes seriocomedies, overviews of army life, commemorations of Northern triumphs and, uniquely, depictions of African Americans' struggles in the South.